gi-ev/LNI-proceedings/README.md

   Paste the `\author` content to "Test String" and expand "Substituation" at the bottom.

 Q: The number of pages changed.
 What should I do?
-A: `pdflatex proceedings`, do it twice to be sure that the TOC is created correctly and that the TOC has more than one page.
+A: `lualatex proceedings`, do it twice to be sure that the TOC is created correctly and that the TOC has more than one page.
    Continue at "Update the page numbers" above

 Q: What can I do if the hyperlinks in the proceedings do not work?
-A: Run `pdflatex proceedings` one more time, because pax needs one more run.

-Q: What can I do if the hyperlinks in the cropped proceedings do not work?
-A: You hit an issue at pax with an interplay of `viewport` in includegraphics:
-   The offset resulting of the viewport is not treated by pax.
-   The link is in there.
-Just search a few lines below the link text.
+A: With `newpax` this should not be the case: The link information is extracted before included the PDF.
+Thus, `paper.newpax` is generated right before the information of `paper.newpax` is read.

 Q: What if a paper needs adjustments?
-A : Sometimes, the GI required adjustments.
+A: Sometimes, the GI required adjustments.
 For instance, if an author did not use the LNI style for the bibliography.
 You can either ask the authors directly or do it for yourself.
 In case you decide to adjust the paper for yourself, replace `\editor{...}` and `\booktitle{...}` by `\input{../../config.tex}` to ensure that all papers have the same conference configuration.